ghostlandr/headfirstdesignpatterns/README.md

 }
 ```

 Why is this better?
-Well, now if we want to add a new pizza type we can just add it into CreatePizza.
+Well, now if we want to add a new pizza type we can just add it to CreatePizza.
 No need to
 modify OrderPizza, which now follows the Open-Closed principle - it's open to extension by adding new pizzas to
 CreatePizza, but closed to modification as we don't need to do that to add new pizzas.